alat-rights/alana.computer/docs/about.markdown

 permalink: /
 ---

 Hi!
 I'm Alana.

+My goal is to make the world a better place.

 I do AI safety research.

 My brand new blog, [Epistemic Status](/blog), is available [here](/blog).